A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Application to SRO

-A colour plot of $\eta$ for the $d+ig$ scenario ($a = B_{1g}$ and $b = A_{2g}$) is shown in Fig.~\ref{fig:JumpB1gA2g}.
+A colour plot of $\eta$ for the $d+ig$ scenario ($a = B_{1g}$ and $b = A_{2g}$) is shown in Fig.~\ref{fig:JumpB1gA2g} along with the current experimental threshold, $\eta \lesssim 0.05$~\cite{GhoshEA20, LiEA19}.
 For the order parameters we use those obtained in Ref.~\onlinecite{RoisingEA19}, as well described by the three leading lattice harmonics listed in Appendix~\ref{sec:AdvancedOP}.
 In Fig.~\ref{fig:JumpB1gA2g} (b) we display the expected specific heat anomaly for parameters close to the experimental threshold, and in Fig.~\ref{fig:JumpB1gA2g} (c) we show the specific heat for the GL solution of Sec.~\ref{sec:MinimizationSRO}.
-In both cases the second heat capacity jump is dominant on the $\beta$-band which is a result of the gap being dominant on that band, combined with the fact that the density of states on the $\beta$-band is about 31\% of the total in our model (which is twice as much as for the $\alpha$-band which has the next-largest gap).

-The results suggest that the order parameter of Eq.~\eqref{eq:OPansatz} appears consistent with experiments~\cite{GhoshEA20, LiEA19} when $\Delta_{0, A_{2g}} \lesssim 0.3 \Delta_{0, B_{1g}}$.
-This should be contrasted with the results of minimizing the GL theory in Fig.~\ref{fig:RGWeights}, for which $\Delta_{0, A_{2g}} \gtrsim \Delta_{0, B_{1g}}$ and the second heat capacity jump is greater than the experimental threshold.
+The results suggest that the order parameter of Eq.~\eqref{eq:OPansatz} appears consistent with experiments~\cite{GhoshEA20, LiEA19} when $\Delta_{0, A_{2g}} \lesssim 0.6 \Delta_{0, B_{1g}}$.
+This should be compared with the results of minimizing the GL theory in Fig.~\ref{fig:RGWeights}, for which $\Delta_{0, A_{2g}} \approx 0.71 \Delta_{0, B_{1g}}$ and the second heat capacity jump is greater than the experimental threshold.
 The result indicates that, in order to be consistent with experiment, a second order parameter component would need to be smaller than that predicted with our theory.
-We note, however, that the second heat capacity jump only depends on the non-analyticity of $\lvert \Delta \rvert$ at $T = T_{\text{TRSB}}$, which can in principle result in jumps of either sign when resolved over bands for the GL solution (as seen in Fig.~\ref{fig:JumpB1gA2g} (c)), see Appendix~\ref{sec:SecondCjump}.
-It is therefore conceivable that a band cancellation could explain a vanishingly small second jump.
+Details of the heat capacity calculation are listed in Appendix~\ref{sec:SecondCjump}.

+We note that $T_\textrm{TRSB}$ is not well-known from experiments.
+However, the size of the jump found in our theory is relatively independent of $T_\textrm{TRSB}$.
+The importance of the value of $T_\textrm{TRSB}$ is that if it is too close to $T_c$, then the two heat capacity jumps will not be able to be resolved in experiments.
+We note that when strain is applied, the difference between $T_c$ and $T_\textrm{TRSB}$ increases~\cite{GrinekoEA20}.
+However, even under applied strain, no second heat capacity jump is observed~\cite{LiEA19}.
+Our formalism can be extended to the strained case by using the appropriate band structure and band gaps --- we leave this to future work.